vuxcode/pr1-project-t0883/time-report.md

   Also started thinking about the winning message function and how I should check rows and cols.
 Had a great "review" session with Colin and it feels like im on the right path.
   Total time spent is now 19 hours.
 Time flies when you have fun!
+-2022-05-10
+  Today I made huge progress on the project!
+Now you get a winning message and a tie message, the players also are able to choose a player name.
+  If a player name is not choosen then the player get the standard x or o name and mark on the playingboard.
+I only need to fix the tie message and when its fix I could say that the project is done.
+Its alot of lines of code and alot of the code is hardcorded to a value just so the program cant be broken down.
+Im very happy with the outcome of this project and I think this is the way to make a tic-tac-toe in javascript.
+It has the option to be customized by the user and the cant be broken by weird or invalid inputs from the users.
+Total time is now 25 hours.